Computational experiments successfully predict the emergence of autocorrelations in ultra-high-frequency stock returns: Discussion

 In this work, we have performed computational experiments to investigate the impacts of order flow characteristics on the correlation structure in return time series.
 The statistical properties of the relative prices of placed orders are found to have statistically significant but quantitatively negligible impacts on the Hurst index of returns.
+A fatter distribution of relative prices means more order are market orders with the prices larger than the opposite best prices.
+Since the order size is 1 in the MMF model, an order will not have persistent impacts on price movements.
+Hence, the parameter $\alpha_x$ only have negligible impacts on the persistence of returns quantified by $H_r$.

 In contrast, the long memory effect in order direction plays a dominating role on the Hurst index of returns.
 The remarkable impact of the long memory feature of order direction can be explained.
 The Hurst index of the time series of order direction quantifies the degree of herding in order placement.
 Stronger herding incurs stronger persistence in the changes of prices.
-Moreover, the persistence of price changes is more evident because the order size is fixed to 1 and each order will move the mid-price.
-We note that the results obtained in this work are from the specific artificial stock market and might differ in real markets.
-In this respect, careful empirical analysis is require, which is however beyond the scope of this work.
+Moreover, the persistence of price changes is more evident because the order size is fixed to 1 and each order will be very likely to move the mid-price.
+These predictions from the computational experiments are in excellent agreement with empirical analysis on real order flow data.

+Both computational experiments and empirical analysis show that the Hurst index of trade-by-trade return time series can deviate significantly from $H=0.5$.
+The intraday returns can be either antipersistent, persistent, or uncorrelated.
+This finding shows the evolutionary feature of traders' heterogenous behaviors.
+The deviation of $H_r$ from 0.5 does not necessarily imply that there are arbitrage opportunities at the micro scales and that the market is inefficient.
+Market friction such as transaction costs may eliminate the possibility to gain positive profits from such a predictability.
+In addition, the $T+1$ trading rule makes it more unlikely to make profits based on this finding of autocorrelations in the returns.
+The $T+1$ trading rule also provides a possible interpretation of the fact that the deviation is more severe in real stocks than in artificial stocks.
+The deviation of $H_r$ can also be understood in the sense that it takes time for the market to digest information.